lab-design/lab-design.github.io/_posts/2024-04-02-moving-to-tulane.md

 ---
-title: "Prof. Hridesh Rajan named new dean of Tulane University School of Science and Engineering.
+title: "Prof. Hridesh Rajan named new dean of Tulane University School of Science and Engineering."
-"
 ---